-- (3-1) Define each of the following terms: - a.
+- (2-1)Define each of the following terms: - a.
 Annual report; balance sheet; income statement - b.
 Common stockholders' equity, or net worth; retained earnings - c.
-Statement of retained earnings; statement of cash flows - d.
+Statement of stockholders' equity; statement of cash flows - d.
 Depreciation; amortization; EBITDA - e.
-Operating current assets; operating current liabilities; net operating working capital; total net operating capital - f.
+Operating current assets; operating current liabilities; net operating working capital; total net operating capital

+- f.
 Accounting profit; net cash flow; NOPAT; free cash flow - g.
 Market Value Added; Economic Value Added - h.
 Progressive tax; taxable income; marginal and average tax rates - i.
 Capital gain or loss; tax loss carryback and carryforward - j.
-Improper accumulation; S corporation - (3-2) What four statements are contained in most annual reports? - (3-3) If a "typical" firm reports \$20 million of retained earnings on its balance sheet, could its directors declare a \$20 million cash dividend without any qualms whatsoever? - (3-4) Explain the following statement: "While the balance sheet can be thought of as a snapshot of the firm's financial position at a point in time, the income statement reports on operations over a period of time." - (3-5) What is operating capital, and why is it important? - (3-6) Explain the difference between NOPAT and net income.
-Which is a better measure of the performance of a company's operations? - (3-7) What is free cash flow?
-Why is it the most important measure of cash flow? - (3-8) If you were starting a business, what tax considerations might cause you to prefer to set it up as a proprietorship or a partnership rather than as a corporation?
+Improper accumulation; S corporation - (2-2)What four statements are contained in most annual reports? - If a "typical" firm reports \$20 million of retained earnings on its balance sheet, can (2-3)the firm definitely pay a \$20 million cash dividend? - (2-4)Explain the following statement: "Whereas the balance sheet can be thought of as a snapshot of the firm's financial position at a point in time, the income statement reports on operations over a period of time." - (2-5)What is operating capital, and why is it important? - (2-6)Explain the difference between NOPAT and net income.
+Which is a better measure of the performance of a company's operations? - (2-7)What is free cash flow?
+Why is it the most important measure of cash flow? - If you were starting a business, what tax considerations might cause you to prefer to (2-8)set it up as a proprietorship or a partnership rather than as a corporation?

+Self-Test Problem

-Self-Test Problem Solution Appears in Appendix A
+Solution Appears in Appendix A

-(ST-1) Net income, Cash Flow, and EVA Last year Cole Furnaces had \$5,000,000 in operating income (EBIT).
-The company had a net depreciation expense of \$1,000,000 and an interest expense of \$1,000,000; its corporate tax rate was 40%.
-The company has \$14,000,000 in operating current assets and \$4,000,000 in operating current liabilities; it has \$15,000,000 in net plant and equipment.
+(ST-1)Net Income, Cash Flow, and EVA

+Last year Cole Furnaces had \$5 million in operating income (EBIT).
+The company had a net depreciation expense of \$1 million and an interest expense of \$1 million; its corporate tax rate was 40%.
+The company has \$14 million in operating current assets and \$4 million in operating current liabilities; it has \$15 million in net plant and equipment.
 It estimates that it has an after-tax cost of capital of 10%.
 Assume that Cole's only noncash item was depreciation.

 - a.
 What was the company's net income for the year? - b.
 What was the company's net cash flow? - c.
 What was the company's net operating profit after taxes (NOPAT)? - d.
-Calculate net operating working capital and total net operating capital for the current year.

-- e.
-If total net operating capital in the previous year was \$24,000,000, what was the company's free cash flow (FCF) for the year? - f.
+Calculate net operating working capital and total net operating capital for the current year. - e.
+If total net operating capital in the previous year was \$24 million, what was the company's free cash flow (FCF) for the year? - f.
 What was the company's Economic Value Added (EVA)?

+Problems

-Problems Answers Appear in Appendix B
+Answers Appear in Appendix B

-Note: By the time this book is published, Congress might have changed rates and/or other provisions of current tax law-as noted in the chapter, such changes occur fairly often.
+Note: By the time this book is published, Congress may have changed rates and/or other provisions of current tax law-as noted in the chapter, such changes occur fairly often.
 Work all problems on the assumption that the information in the chapter is applicable.

-Easy Problems 1-6
+EASY PROBLEMS 1-6